Configuring a Captive Portal

 Permanent Associations

-If the user attempts to connect to the school network with a new device, that device will also need to be permanently associated with the user if they want to skip logging in the next time they connect to the network using that device.
+If the user attempts to connect to the school network with a new device, that device will also need to be permanently associated with the user if they want to skip signing in the next time they connect to the network using that device.

 A user can be permanently associated across multiple devices with the same account.